-Under Greek law interest rates applicable to bank loans are not subject to a legal maximum, but they must comply with certain requirements intended to ensure clarity and transparency, including with regard to their readjustments.
+Under Greek law, interest rates applicable to bank loans are not subject to a legal maximum, but they must comply with certain requirements intended to ensure clarity and transparency, including with regard to their readjustments.
 Specifically, Governor of the Bank of Greece Act No. 2501/31.10.2002 and Decision No. 178/19.7.2004 of the Banking and Credit Committee of the Bank of Greece provide that credit institutions operating in Greece should, among others, determine their interest rates in the context of the open market and free competition rules, taking into consideration the risks undertaken on a case-by-case basis, as well as potential changes in the financial conditions and data and information specifically provided by parties for this purpose.

 Limitations apply to the compounding of interest under Greek law.
-In particular, the compounding of interest with respect to bank loans and credits only applies if the relevant agreement so provides and is subject to limitations that apply under article 30 of Greek law 2789/2000 as in force and article 39 of Greek law 3259/2004, as in force.
-Greek credit institutions must also apply article 150 of the Greek Banking Legislation on interest rates of loans and other credits pursuant to which credit institutions are precluded from recognising on an accrual basis interest on loans or other credits extended, in any form, after the lapse of a time period during which recognised interest on loans or other credits remains overdue, which may not exceed six (6) months with respect to loans to natural persons fully secured by real estate and three (3) months with respect to debts from other credits.
+In particular, the compounding of interest with respect to bank loans and credits only applies if the relevant agreement so provides and is subject to limitations that apply under article 30 of Greek Law 2789/2000 as in force and article 39 of Greek Law 3259/2004, as in force.
+Greek credit institutions must also apply article 150 of Greek Law 4261/2014 on interest rates of loans and other credits pursuant to which credit institutions are precluded from recognising on an accrual basis interest on loans or other credits extended, in any form, after the lapse of a time period during which recognised interest on loans or other credits remains overdue, which may not exceed six months with respect to loans to natural persons fully secured by real estate and three months with respect to debts from other credits.
 After the expiry of the above time period, they shall only be allowed to carry out non-accounting calculation of interest, including any default and compound interest, where allowed, which shall be entered in accounting records if and when collected.
+In particular with respect to loans or other credit in the form of credit lines, as long as the accounted and uncollected interest adds to such lines' debit balances, there must be an at least equal amount of credit in these lines within three months following the date when interest was entered in accounting records, in order for the interest accrual of loans or other credit to not stop.

-Moreover, according to Article 150, paragraph 2, of the Greek Banking Legislation it is prohibited to grant new loans for the repayment of overdue interest or to enter into debt settlement having a similar result, unless such actions are taken in the context of an agreement for the settlement of the entirety of the debts of the borrower, which shall be based on a detailed examination of the borrower's capacity to fulfil the undertaken obligations under specific time frames.
+Moreover, according to Article 150, paragraph 2, of Greek Law 4261/2014, it is prohibited to grant new loans for the repayment of overdue interest or to enter into debt settlement having a similar result, unless such actions are taken in the context of an agreement for the settlement of the entirety of the debts of the borrower, which shall be based on a detailed examination of the borrower's capacity to fulfil the undertaken obligations under specific time frames.
 Credit institutions based in Greece may not capitalise interest unless this is provided for in the original medium- to long-term financing agreement or in the overall agreement for the settlement of the entirety of the debts of the borrower referred to herein above.
 Governor of the Bank of Greece Act No. 2393/15.7.96 provides that default interest applied by credit institutions shall not exceed the aggregate applicable contractual interest more than a maximum percentage of 2.5% annually.